 anchore query cve-scan all

-As an added plus, a few months ago the people behind Anchore have made anchore.io available.
+As an added plus, a few months ago the people behind this awesome tool have made a nifty service – anchore.io available.
 This service, again open source; allows you to perform deep inspection and analysis of container images online.

 You can download or check out Anchore v1.1.2 from it’s GitHub archive here.